 VA loans are also available to other members of the U.S. population.
 These may include soldiers who served with allied forces or the spouses of service members.
 Here are the specific requirements:

 - U.S. Citizens Serving in the Armed Forces of a Government That Allied with the United States in WWII

 - Spouses of POWs or MIAs Missing for More than 90 Days

 - Spouses of Those Who Died as the Result of Service or Service-Related Injuries & Have Not Remarried

 Contact us today to talk about financing your new home with a VA loan.
-We serve clients in Denver, Colorado, and the surrounding areas.
+We serve clients in Colorado and Florida.